Derivator Six Functor Formalisms -- Definition and Construction I: Correspondences of diagrams in a pre-2-multiderivator

-As explained in the introduction, the first goal of this article is to extend the notion of {\em fibered multiderivator} to bases which are 2-pre-multiderivators instead of pre-multiderivators.
-A definition as in \cite{Hor15}, specifying axioms (FDer0) and (FDer3--5) for a morphism $p: \DD \rightarrow \SSS$ of 2-pre-multiderivators, is possible (cf.\@ Theorem~\ref{MAINTHEOREMFIBDER2}).
-However, as was explained in \cite{Hor15b} for usual fibered multiderivators, a much neater definition involving a certain category $\Dia^{\cor}(\SSS)$ \cite[Definition~5.6]{Hor15b} of correspondences of diagrams in $\SSS$ is possible.
+As explained in the introduction, the first goal of this article is to extend the notion of {\em fibered multiderivator} to bases which are pre-2-multiderivators instead of pre-multiderivators.
+A definition as in \cite{Hor15}, specifying axioms (FDer0) and (FDer3--5) for a morphism $p: \DD \rightarrow \SSS$ of pre-2-multiderivators, is possible (cf.\@ Theorem~\ref{MAINTHEOREMFIBDER2}).
+However, as was explained in \cite{Hor15b} for usual fibered multiderivators, a much neater definition involving a certain category $\Dia^{\cor}(\SSS)$ \cite[Definition~5.7]{Hor15b} of correspondences of diagrams in $\SSS$ is possible.
 In this article we take this as our principal approach.
-We therefore have to extend the definition of $\Dia^{\cor}(\SSS)$ for pre-multiderivators to 2-pre-multiderivators (resp.\@ to lax/oplax 2-pre-multiderivators).
-For this, we first have to extend the definition of $\Span_{\SSS}(I_1, \dots, I_n; J)$ to 2-pre-multiderivators $\SSS$. \begin{DEF} Let $\SSS$ be a (lax/oplax) 2-pre-multiderivator.
+We therefore extend the definition of $\Dia^{\cor}(\SSS)$ for pre-multiderivators to pre-2-multiderivators (resp.\@ to lax/oplax pre-2-multiderivators).
+For this, we first have to extend the definition of $\Span_{\SSS}(I_1, \dots, I_n; J)$ to pre-2-multiderivators $\SSS$.
+First recall the following